The Ultimate Switzerland Road Trip Itinerary for 2 Weeks

 From the Bendern area to Ebenalp, you will need to drive for 35 minutes (35 km/22 miles).
 If you stay in the Appenzell district then your drive time will be significantly shorter.

 You’ll find tons of different hiking trails in Ebenalp so be prepared for a full day of hiking!
-You can even opt to hike all the way up instead of using the cable car if you want to save money but I would still recommend to choose the cable car to save time.
+You can even opt to hike all the way up instead of using the cable car if you want to save money but I would still recommend choosing the cable car to save time.

-The route we did in Ebenalp was the following: first we took the cable car up to Ebenalp, we hiked a little bit down to visit Aescher-Windkirchli, then we hiked all the way up to Schäfler Ridge.
-On the way back we hiked down to Seealpsee then concluded our hike back at Wasserrauen.
+The route we did in Ebenalp was the following: first, we took the cable car up to Ebenalp, we hiked a little bit down to visit Aescher-Windkirchli, then we hiked all the way up to Schäfler Ridge.
+On the way back we hiked down to Seealpsee and then concluded our hike back at Wasserrauen.

 It was a pretty demanding hike and it took us the whole day but I can totally recommend doing the same!
 If you’re not big on hiking, you can skip Schäfler Ridge and only visit the rest of the places.